 In the incident, there was illegal access and copying of non-medical personal data.
 The data included information pertaining to the names, IC numbers, dates of birth, gender, race and addresses, diagnoses, doctor’s notes and test results of SingHealth patients.
 There was no record other than the patient records.
 There was also no evidence of a similar breach in the other public healthcare IT systems in Singapore.

-Most Serious & Unprecedented Breach of Personal Data
+Most Serious & Unprecedented Breach of Personal Information

 Singapore’s Smart Nation plans have been on hold in light of the attack.
 The committee includes the National Electronic Health Record (NEHR) project which enables patient treatment and medical data sharing among hospitals in Singapore.

 S. Iswaran will convene a Committee of Inquiry (COI) which will conduct an independent external review of the incident.
-Retired district judge Richard Magnus will head he committee.
+Retired district judge Richard Magnus will head the committee.